rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 ## Markdown

 The doxygen tool supports a limited set of markdown format in the comment block including links, tables, lists, etc.

 In some cases a trade-off may be required for readability in the source text file versus the readability in the doxygen formatted web pages.

 For example, there are some limitations on readability with '%' character and pipe character '|' within a table.
 TODO: show examples here

 Also, try to avoid using direct html tags.
-Although doxygen supports markdown and markdown supports html, the html support for doxygen's markdown is also limited.
+Although doxygen supports markdown and markdown supports html tags, the html support for doxygen's markdown is also limited.

 ### Including markdown file

-TODO: describe including markdown file with @include or in Doxyfile
+TODO: describe including markdown file with `@include` or in Doxyfile

 ## The Example

-The following example will cover most of the doxygen block comment and tag styles for documenting code in libcudf.
+The following example will cover most of the doxygen block comment and tag styles for documenting C++ code in libcudf.

 ```c++
 /**